 We help our clients move on quickly from their accident.

-At Sally Morin Law, we cater to those level-headed clients who have a lot on their plate and really just want to put their terrible accident and all of the red tape associated with it behind them ASAP.
+At Sally Morin Personal Injury Lawyers, we cater to those level-headed clients who have a lot on their plate and really just want to put their terrible accident and all of the red tape associated with it behind them ASAP.
 They don’t come to us saying “Let’s make the other side pay!
 I can’t wait to spend two weeks in trial!”
 So, instead of immediately filing suit and setting out for trial (oh, and instantly increasing our attorney’s fees), we work hard to negotiate a fair settlement for our clients.
 Further, we will negotiate their medical bills for lower payments.
 This doesn’t increase our fee at all, but it does net our clients a higher settlement amount.
 Not only that, this settlement occurs months (or more likely years) earlier than if the case was pushed to trial.

 Trial vs. Settlement (example)